🔼The name Shear-jashub: Summary

 🔼Etymology of the name Shear-jashub

 The name Shear-jashub obviously consists of two elements.
-The first part comes from either of the two verbs שאר (sha'ar):
+The first part comes from the verb שאר (sha'ar), meaning to be a remnant:

 The second part of our name is an active form of the verb שוב (shub), meaning to return: